I0 Unmissable Things

 “This fabulous living history artifact is part of the Cowichan Valley Trail and the most spectacular and impressive of the eight trestles along the trail.”

 Broader Horizons, Nanaimo, Trip Advisor

-Although the Cowichan region has always been ideally suited for growing timber, it’s rugged topography has made it particularly difficult to haul it.
-In order to transport timber by rail, massive chasms needed to be spanned by way of wooden trestles.By far the largest of those found on Vancouver Island is the 144-foot-high Kinsol Trestle that spans the Koksilah River just north of Shawnigan Lake.
-Completed in 1920 and named for the short-lived “King Solomon Mine”, it is an engineering feat, even by today’s standards and remains one of the loftiest wooden railway trestles in the world.
+Although Cowichan has always been ideally suited for growing timber, its rugged topography has made hauling logs particularly difficult.
+In order to transport timber by rail, wooden trestles were built to span the area’s massive chasms.By far the largest of those found on Vancouver Island is the 144-foot high Kinsol Trestle that spans the Koksilah River just north of Shawnigan Lake.
+Completed in 1920 and named for the short-lived “King Solomon Mine,” it is an impressive engineering feat even by today’s standards and remains one of the loftiest wooden railway trestles in the world.
 The Kinsol Trestle is part of the Trans Canada Trail network that skirts Shawnigan Lake and winds its way to Cowichan Lake, North Cowichan and Ladysmith.
 Glen Eagles Road Shawnigan Lake, BC V0R 2W0 website

 #3 Shopping at the Duncan Farmers Market

 “The Duncan Farmers Market is a small window into the delicious soul of the Cowichan Valley… the market was recently named the best in B.C.
 Association of Farmers’ Markets, a sign of the area’s plenty.”